agriya/getlancerv3-job/README.md

 ### Dual Sign up

 Take pleasure in registering to the freelancer bidding site both as freelancer or employers.
-It assures hassle-free registration process
+It assures hassle-free registration process.

 ### Interoperability